 Can acupuncture be used to treat my problem?

-There is very good scientific evidence showing that acupuncture can help nausea and sickness.
+There is very good scientific evidence showing that acupuncture can help with short term relief of knee, neck and low back pain, and tension type headaches and migraine.
+It has also been shown to relieve nausea and vomiting in some situations.
 For other problems, there is little good scientific evidence that we can rely on because not enough good quality research work has been done.
 The commonest reason to try acupuncture is to treat painful problems.
-For conditions such as neck and back pain, your chances of being helped by acupuncture are probably about 80%, with some people becoming completely free of pain.

-To give you an idea of the range of conditions acupuncture can be used to treat, please take a look at the following page.
+To give you an idea of the range of conditions acupuncture can be used to treat, please follow this link.

 Is acupuncture safe?

 In the hands of properly trained practitioners, acupuncture appears to be a very safe form of treatment.
 It is certainly safer than many of the drug treatments we use.
 However, any procedure that involves inserting needles into the body has some potential problems.
 In addition, there are a few "side effects" produced by acupuncture treatment that can be troublesome in certain people.